 cocktails with Justine Picardie, editor-in-chief of Harper’s Bazaar, who returned after much acclaim last year to continue her account of Coco Chanel.

 Sir Don McCullin, right, chatting over cocktails on the lawn against a softly lapping Indian Ocean just beyond

 Unexpected highlights for me was sea-side snacks with world-acclaimed war photographer Sir Don McCullin and dinner-with-readings by celebrated Sri Lankan author Romesh Gunesekera, who was celebrating 25 years since his beautiful story, Reef was a finalist in the Man Booker prize.

-Lucy Fleming, Ian Fleming;s niece, talks 007 to the breathlessly interesting Anthony Horowitz, author of one of the latest reincarnations of James Bond
+Lucy Fleming, Ian Fleming's niece, talks all things 007 to the breathlessly interesting Anthony Horowitz, author of one of the latest reincarnations of James Bond

 The last evening was an enchanting evening with actors Simon Williams (that handsome chap of Upstairs, Downstairs fame), and his wife Lucy Fleming, niece of James Bond’s creator, Ian, and daughter of his adventuring brother, Peter.